Ntozake Shange: Early life

 Shange was born Paulette Linda Williams in Trenton, New Jersey, to an upper-middle-class African-American family.
 Her father, Paul T. Williams, was a surgeon, and her mother, Eloise Williams, was an educator and a psychiatric social worker.
 When she was aged eight, Shange's family moved to the racially segregated city of St. Louis.
 As a result of the Brown v.
 Board of Education court decision, Shange was bused to a white school where she endured racism and racist attacks.

 Shange's family had a strong interest in the arts and encouraged her artistic education.
 Among the guests at their home were Dizzy Gillespie, Miles Davis, Chuck Berry, Paul Robeson, and W. E. B. Du Bois.
 From an early age, Shange took an interest in poetry.
 While growing up with her family in Trenton, Shange attended poetry readings with her younger sister Wanda (now known as the playwright Ifa Bayeza).
 These poetry readings fostered an early interest for Shange in the South in particular, and the loss it represented to young Black children who migrated to the North with their parents.
 In 1956, Shange's family moved to St. Louis, Missouri, where Shange was sent several miles away from home to a non-segregated school that allowed her to receive "gifted" education.
 While attending this non-segregated school, Shange faced overt racism and harassment.
 These experiences would later go on to heavily influence her work.

 When Shange was 13, she returned to Lawrence Township, Mercer County, New Jersey, where she graduated in 1966 from Trenton Central High School.
-In 1966, Shange enrolled at Barnard College (class of 1970) at Columbia University in New York City.
+In 1966, Shange enrolled at Barnard College (class of 1970) in New York City.
 During her time at Barnard, Shange met fellow Barnard student and would-be poet Thulani Davis.
 The two poets would later go on to collaborate on various works.
 Shange graduated cum laude in American Studies, then earned a master's degree in the same field from the University of Southern California in Los Angeles.
 However, her college years were not all pleasant.
 She married during her first year in college, but the marriage did not last long.
 Depressed over her separation and with a strong sense of bitterness and alienation, she attempted suicide.

 In 1970 in San Francisco, having come to terms with her depression and alienation, Shange rejected "Williams" as a slave name and "Paulette" (after her father Paul) as patriarchal, and asked South African musicians Ndikho and Nomusa Xaba to bestow an African name.
 In 1971, Ndikho duly chose Ntozake and Shange, which Shange respectively glossed as Xhosa "She who comes with her own things" and Zulu "She who walks like a lion".